jogarman/Born2beroot-Tutorial/README_EN.md

 ### Wordpress

-🧠 <b> Que es Wordpress❓</b> Es un sistema de gestión de contenidos enfocado a la creación de cualquier tipo de página web.
+🧠 <b> What is Wordpress❓</b> It is a content management system focused on the creation of any type of website.

 <img width="584" alt="Screen Shot 2022-11-18 at 2 45 11 PM" src="https://user-images.githubusercontent.com/66915274/202719000-dfc10731-7d29-4976-9867-d2a38e0f6407.png">